escolastico-ortizda/Cryptic_diversity_R_lanu/README.md

 ## 3. Data availability
 The sequence data is available on the Sequence Read Archive repository (NCBI) under the [BioProject PRJNA1023519](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1023519).
 The sequence accession numbers for the samples include SRR26265052 to SRR26265159.
 Previously published sequences added to our dataset can be retrieved from the [BioProject PRJNA735773](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA735773).
-[Files](Data/) and [scripts](Scripts/) used for the genomic analyses are provided in the repository.

-The detailed analyses of the covariation between genetic groups and microbial communities (bacterial and diazotrophic) are presented  in separate workflows.
+[Files](Data/) used for all the analyses are provided in the repository.
+The [scripts](Scripts/) for the genomic analyses are stored as .txt files or similar formats.
+The detailed analyses of the covariation between genetic groups and microbial communities (bacterial and diazotrophic) are presented  in separate workflows:

 ### [Bacterial workflow: Analyses based on metabarcoding  of the 16S rRNA gene.](https://escolastico-ortizda.github.io/Cryptic_diversity_Bacteria/)
 ### [Diazotroph workflow: Analyses based on metabarcoding of the nifH gene.](https://escolastico-ortizda.github.io/Cryptic_diversity_Diazotroph/)